openhwgroup/programs/Project-Descriptions-and-Plans/CV32E4_TBD/Project_Concept_for_CV32E4_TBD_Nov-27_2023.md

 # OpenHW Project Concept Proposal: CV32E40PX
 *The PC proposal introduces the project and explains the market drivers and the "why"*

-# Title of Project - "CV32E4_TBD"
+# Title of Project - "CV32E40PX"
 # Project Concept Proposal
-## Date of proposal - 2023-11-27
+## Date of proposal - 2023-11-27 (updated 2023-12-04)
 ## Author(s) - Manuel PEZZIN (CEA)

 ## High Level Summary of project, project components, and deliverables
+The objective of this project is to have a new CPU core tailored for deeply embedded real-time control/DSP workloads.

+Target TRL is TRL4 or TRL5 (idealy TRL5 if we are able to find enough verification resources).

 Main goal of this project is to provide a new CPU core that supports official RVB (and a part of RVK) and (upcoming) RVP extensions while keeping functional backward compatibility with CV32E40Pv1/v2 (eg XPULP custom extensions are kept and even extended).

 Additionnal features may also be considered, like:
 * CV-X-IF support
 * CLIC support
 * Improved OBI interface support (bus error in particular)

+Thus, it will extend existing features from CV32E40P with a subset of CV32E40X ones, and will extend them further with RVP support in particular.

-This new project will keep functional backward compatibility with CV32E40Pv2, but with relaxed rules on changes compared to the previous project (CV32E40Pv2).
-In particular, formal equivalence with the previous design will not be required to make design work easier.
+This new project will keep functional backward compatibility with CV32E40P (v1/v2), but with relaxed rules on changes compared to the previous project.
+In particular, formal logic equivalence with the previous design will not be required to make design work easier.
+We will try as much as possible to maintain a formal sequential equivalence for backward-compatible configurations.

 Due to the strict backward compatibility rules of CV32E40Pv2, this new core is not named CV32E40Pv3 and a new naming should be found.